More pain stored up for Emerging Europe in 2023

 “We were very worried about the Central Asian countries a few months ago as they are heavily dependent on remittances from Russia and on Russian infrastructure for trade,” commented Javorcik.

-“However they surprised us.
+“However, they surprised us.
 Remittances remained very strong as labour demand in Russia was high and the ruble remains strong.
 Central Asia also managed to turn itself into a hub for exports from China.”

 In the Caucasus, Javorcik said: “Armenia and Georgia did surprisingly well.
 Their double-digit growth in the first half was given by the exodus of Russians, often educated, IT specialists, who set up companies in Armenia and Georgia.
 Tourism was also a factor.
-After Europe closed its airspace to Russian air traffic, Armenia and Georgia benefitted.”
+After Europe closed its airspace to Russian air traffic, Armenia and Georgia benefited.”

 Meanwhile, in the last week alone around 100,000 people have moved from Russia to Kazakhstan.
 “If you look at the size of Kazakhstan’s population or economy this is not as dramatic as the influx of Ukrainian refugees into Poland.
-However it is still important.
+However, it is still important.
 Many of these people are probably better educated than the average Russian, so in the mid-term it is likely to be good news for Central Asian countries,” said Guriev.

 However, he stressed that the war is not good for anyone.
 “In terms of the overall impact on neighbouring countries, there’s no doubt things are really negative.
 Without this war everybody would be better off … war cannot benefit anybody and everybody loses.”